filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ---
-title: "Installing Alex Custom Firmware on Aquila 3D Printer: A Step-by-Step Guide"
+title: "How to install the Alex Custom Firmware on your Aquila 3D printer"
 date: 2022-12-10
 slug: "aquila-custom-firmware-guide"
-description: "Get the most out of your Aquila 3D printer by installing the powerful Alex Custom Firmware.
-This guide will walk you through the installation process, step-by-step, providing the best the procedures order to avoid mistakes.
-Upgrade your Aquila 3D Printer today with our easy guide."
+description: "This guide will describe how to install Alex custom firmware on your Aquila 3D printer."
-keywords: ["aquila","alex firmware aquila", "firmware","alex", "custom-firmware", "voxelab", "aquila alex firmware","3D printer"]
+keywords: ["aquila", "custom-firmware", "voxelab", "alex-firmware","3D printer"]
 draft: false
 tags: ["3D_Printing"]
 math: false